opencdx/opencdx/opencdx-classification-analyzer/README.md

 # OpenCDX Commons Library
-> This module enables the autoconfiguration of various OpenCDX commons components.
+> This module enables the autoconfiguration of a default Analysis Engine for the OpenCDX project.
+The Analysis Engine
+> is the Black Box for Rules Engines, Machine Learning Models, and other classification algorithms.
+The engine is
+> responsible for the classification of the data and the generation of the classification results.

 ## Links
 _**Links are part of the build not available from GitHub.**_